Dimers and Circle patterns: Bipartite graphs and circle patterns

 Consequently, among the elementary transformations of Figure \ref{elemtransfs}, only the spider move has a nontrivial effect on the embedding.

 Now let $\H$ be a graph obtained from $\G$ by applying a spider move.
-The embedding of $\H$ is obtained from the embedding of $\G$ by a ``central move", see (\ref{eq:quadeq}) below.
+The embedding of $\H^*$ is obtained from the embedding of $\G^*$ by a ``central move", see equation (\ref{eq:quadeq}) and Figure~\ref{fig:Miquelcenters} in Section \ref{sec:Miquel}.
 This move gives a convex embedding by convexity of the faces: the new central vertex is necessarily in the convex hull of its neighbors: see Lemma \ref{lem:solutionssquare} below.